mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 1. Consider when to create a new Amplience `hub`.
 Often `hub` are mapped against a commercetools `projects`
 2. Consider when to create a new Amplience `repositories`.
 3. Consider how to use `repositories` to support your use cases
-4. Consider how multi-lingual `content types` can help when building multi-lingual content and sites?
+4. Consider how multilingual `content types` can help when building multilingual content and sites?

 <br/>
 *Relevant Amplience resources:*